taidnguyen/taidnguyen/README.md

 💡 My interests lie in data visualizations, sports, NLP, and using AI to advance social goods.

-🤝 In my free time, I volunteer with [STEAM for Vietnam](https://www.steamforvietnam.org/) to bring free STEAM education to Vietnamese children.
+🤝 In my free time, I volunteer with [STEAM for Vietnam](https://www.steamforvietnam.org/) to bring free, high quality STEAM education to Vietnamese children.

 📫 Feel free to reach out to me at **tainguyen7597(at)gmail(dot)com**.